 The recent rapid evolution of touch-screen technology can be partly attributed to the development of improved materials, processes, and equipment for touch-panel fabrication.
 Papers are solicited in all aspects of novel material or process technologies for touch screens with improved performance or lower cost.
-Materials include substrates, such as special glass and plastic films, coatings, including transparent conductors and fingerprint resistant coatings.
-Improved processes include new fabrication processes of touch panels, patterning methods for touch-panel coatings, interconnect processes to the external electronics, and integration methods with the display, both as an add-on or laminated to the display or the cover glass or as an even more integral part of the display.
-Touch panels integrated on the cover glass solutions are of interest.
-Completely novel materials and processes for display/human interaction are solicited as well.
+Materials include: